-Victoria Pereyra Iraola PhD Candidate at the Department of Politics and International Relations, University of Warwick, UK (email@example.com)
+Victoria Pereyra Iraola is a PhD Candidate at the Department of Politics and International Relations, University of Warwick, UK (email@example.com).

 What do (im)mobilities unveil about relations of power around carceral spaces?
 Jennifer Turner and Kimberley Peter’s recently published book Carceral Mobilities addresses this and other questions through an exciting, rich and enlightening contribution to the growing field of carceral studies.
 Their book sheds light on the important role of (im)mobilities not only for prison management and everyday life inside different current and historical prisons, but also for the circulation of policies between criminal and immigration fields, and the regulation of life beyond prison walls, among other issues.
 The book may not only become a valuable source of reference for geographers and criminologists, but also for political scientists, historians, anthropologists and social policy researchers.